 It follows that there is a radical difference between the contingence of the act of willing and the general contingence of existence and occurrence in the rest of the domain of proportionate being.
-The latter contingence fells short of strict intelligible necessity, not because it is involved in the non-systematic character of material multiplicity, continuity, and frequency.
+The latter contingence falls short of strict intelligibile necessity, not because it is free, but because it is involved in the non-systematic character of material multiplicity, continuity, and frequency. | But the contingence of the act of will, so far from resulting from the work non-systematic, arises in the imposition of further intelligible order upon otherwise merely coincidental manifolds.
+Moreover, that imposition of further intelligible order is the work of intelligence, of rational reflection, and of ethically guided will.
+None the less, that impossition of intelligible order is contingent.
+For, on the one hand, the order to be imposed is not a necessary but merely a possible intelligibility and, on the other hand, even when possibility is unique, so that rational consciousness has no alternative, still the unique possibility is not realized necessarily, because relf-consciousness is not neces savily bettaned redsonable, consistent, because the actuality of its consistency is merely a) contingent fact, because the actuality of its consistency and the actuation of the unique possibility are complaced In the secarrences of it at at walles at root one and the same fact, namely, the occurrence of a reasonable decision in the will.

-But the contingence of the act of the will, so far from resulting from the non-systematic, erises in the imposition of further intelligible order upon otherwise morely coincidental manifolds.
-Abroover, that imposition of further intelligible order is the work of intelligence, of rational reflection, and of othically guided will.
-None the less, that imposition of intelligible order is contingent.
-For, on time one hand, even when possibility is unique, so that rational consciousness has no alternative, still the unique possibility is not realized necessarily.
-To clein that the sole reasonable course of action is realized modessarily is to claim that severally willing is, consistent with knowing.
-But that claim is proposterous, for it contradicts the common experience of a divergence between what one does and what one knows one ought to do.
-Hor is it prepostorous merely in fact but also in principle, for actual consistency botwoon knowing and dociding is the regult of deciding reasonably, and what results from doolding reasonably cannot be erected into a universal principle that proves all decisions to be necessarily reasonable.
+To claim that the sole reasonable course of action is realized necessarily is to claim that necessarily willing is consistent with deing knowing.
+But that claim is preposterous, for it contradicts the common experience of a divergence between what one does and what one knows one ought to do.
+Nor is it preposterous merely in fact but also in principle, for actual consistency between knowing and deciding is the result of deciding reasonably, and what results from deciding reasonably cannot be are erected into a universal principle that proves all decisions to be necessarily reasonable.

-Freedom, then, is a special kind of contingence.
-It is contingence that arises, not from the empirical residue that grounds materiality and the non-systematic, but in the order of spirit, of intelligent grasp, rational reflection, and morally guided will.
-It has the twofold basis that its object is morely a possible and that its necessarily unere adams agent is contingent not only in his existence but also in the extension of his rational conscionances into rational self-consciousness.
-For it is one and the same sot of willing that both decides in favor of the object or against it and that constitutes the subject as deciding reasonably or unreasonably.
-As succeeding or failing in the expension of rational consciousness into an effectively rational self-consciousness.
+Freedom, then then, is a special kind of contingence.
+It is contineence that arises, not from the empirical residue that grounds materiality and the non-systematic, but in the order of spirit, of intelligent grasp, rational reflection, and how MUAMAN morally suided willy.
+It has the twofold basis that its object is merely a possible and that its agent is contingent not only in his existence but also in the extension of his rational consciousness into rational self-consciousness.
+For it is one and the same act of willing that both decides in favor of the object or against it and that constitutes the subject as deciding reasonably or unreasonably, as succeeding or failing in the extension of rational consciousness into an effectively rational selfconsciousness.

-Accordingly, fronton possesses not only the negative aspect of excluding necessity but also the positive apport of responsibility.
-Intelligent grasp of a possible course of action need not result automatically in its execution, for critical reflection can intervone to sorutinize the object and ovaluate the motives.
+Accordingly, freedom possesses not only the negative aspect of excluding necessity but also the positive aspect of responsibility.
+Intelli ent grasp of a possible course of action need not result automatically in its execution, for critical reflection can intervenze to scrutinize the object and evaluate the motives.
 Critical reflection cannot execute the proposed action, for it is simply a knowing.
-Knowing connot necessitate the decision. for consistency between knowing and willing becomes an actuality only through the willing.
-The decision, then, is not a consequent but a new emergence that both realizes the course of action or rejects it, and realizes an offectively rational self-consciousness of wills to do so.
-None the loss, though the act of will is a contingent emergence, it also is as act of the subject; The measure of the freedom with which the act occurs also is the measure of his responsibility for it-
+Knowing cannot necessitate the decision, for consistency between knowing and willing becomes an actuality only through the willing.
+The decision, then, is not a consequent but a new emergence that both realizes the course of action or rejects it, and realizes an effectively rational self-consciousness of fails or fails None the less, thought the act of will is a contingent emergence, it also is an act of the subject.
+The measure of the freedom with which the act occurs alsto is the measure of his responsibility for it.